 Since rounds can have the potential to last 25 minutes, an MMA fighter must also have a developed aerobic system with a high VO2max.
 Even though fighters may not be actively fighting, they may still be involved in defense work, or actual clench work and grappling.
 Having a higher developed aerobic system allows them to fight with minimal fatigue AND helps fighters recover faster after their high-intensity action.

 In the past, MMA training has utilized a mixture of traditional strength and conditioning protocols and then hoped that it would translate into improved athletic performance.
 The barbell can be effective in enhancing strength and power in defined paths for sure, but the needs of MMA fighters and boxers requires the improvement of dynamic movements.
 The same goes for conditioning.
 Cycling is a very common tool used by fighters to improve athletic conditioning, the transfer to actual fighting conditions falls somewhat short.
-While traditional strength and conditioning can still be useful, it’s impossible to simulate the skills a successful fighter’s needs.
+While traditional strength and conditioning can still be useful with MMA workouts, it’s impossible to simulate the skills a successful fighter’s needs.

-Now VertiMax can provide the advanced training to go beyond traditional strength and conditioning.
+Now VertiMax can provide advanced training to go beyond traditional strength and conditioning.
 Fighters can take everything they developed during their VertiMax training and immediately apply it to their performance in competition.
 Power, strength, speed, and agility; they are all improved with the specificity a fighter needs because VertiMax allows fighters to use the exact same biomechanics with resistance in their training.